wem/vertx-redis-client-heimdall/README.md

 the client is ready to run out of the box.
 Please refer Javadoc of the options class for details [Vert.x Redis Heimdall options](https://github.com/wem/vertx-redis-client-heimdall/blob/main/src/main/kotlin/ch/sourcemotion/vertx/redis/client/heimdall/RedisHeimdallOptions.kt).

+#### Jackson
+As this client implemented in Kotlin you should register the Jackson object mapper Kotlin module if you serialize `ch.sourcemotion.vertx.redis.client.heimdall.RedisHeimdallOptions` or `ch.sourcemotion.vertx.redis.client.heimdall.subscription.RedisHeimdallSubscriptionOptions`.
+This could be done with `DatabindCodec.mapper().registerKotlinModule()`.

 ### General purpose client

 The client with the same basic functionality as the original client (additionally with reconnect capabilities) can be instantiated as follows.